Space Mining & Robots Market Size and Share

 • December 2022: Ispace's HAKUTO-R Mission 1 lander was successfully launched by a SpaceX Falcon 9 rocket.
 The lander carried 7 payloads and after the steady operational state of the lander was established, customer payloads were checked out individually.

-Space Mining & Robots Market
+Table of Contents for Space Mining & Robots Industry Report

 1. EXECUTIVE SUMMARY & KEY FINDINGS